ravikduvvuri/FashionImagesClassification/README.md

 ### 3) Enhance modelling if we can extract additional features from the images while processing the classification

-### 4) Feed a brand new dataset outside of that used train/test to test the accuracy of model
+### 4) Feed a brand new dataset outside of that used for train/test to test the accuracy of model